 How effective is each treatment?

 While chemotherapy treatment effects only last as long as the drugs remain in the body, one of the most exciting and groundbreaking aspects of immunotherapy is that it can provide long-term protection against cancer, due to the immune system’s ability to recognize and remember what cancer cells look like.
-This immune ”memory” is what makes these longer-lasting and more permanent remissions possible, and what makes immunotherapy a potentially universal answer to cancer.
+This immune ”memory” is what makes longer-lasting remissions possible.
 Clinical studies have shown that beneficial responses to cancer immunotherapy treatment can be durable and can be maintained even after treatment is completed.
 Additionally, some evidence has revealed that certain types and doses of chemotherapy can enhance immune responses against tumors, thus providing another rationale for combining these treatments in certain settings.

 Which cancers can be treated by immunotherapy?

 Since immunotherapy takes advantage of the immune system’s natural power to recognize and remember cancer cells, it has the potential to be effective against every type of cancer.
 Immunotherapy has already led to major advances in the treatment of many types of cancers, and has been approved as a first line of treatment for several.
 Its effectiveness has also been proven against types of cancer that have been historically resistant to chemotherapies and radiation treatments.